Raja Ampat Explorer (10 Nights)

 Cruise a breathtakingly beautiful archipelago consisting of more than 1500 islands, cays and shoals.
-Dive and snorkel coral-encrusted lava flow and then celebrate with sunset drinks in a Dutch fort built during the 16th century.
-See the exotic Wilson’s bird of paradise, cross the equator and take part in a mantra ray convention!
+See the exotic Wilson’s bird of paradise, cross the equator and take part in a manta ray convention!
 Snorkel through caves and take guided walks through the jungle!
 Perhaps it doesn’t get any better than this!

 Return charter flights ex Darwin ARE INCLUDED in the cruise tariff.
 This itinerary is provided as example only – prevailing conditions and local arrangements may cause variation.
 Helicopter flights can be purchased additional to the cruise tariff as a package or individually.

 Your adventure begins amidst the tropical charm of Darwin.
 After collection from your hotel, our attentive crew members will escort you onboard True North Adventure Cruises' chartered aircraft for the short flight to Ambon – gateway to the world’s last frontier, West Papua!
 Ambon is also where we will welcome you onboard the magnificent True North.
 Enjoy a welcome aboard cocktail as we cruise to the Banda Islands and then watch the sun set in a different land before indulging in an equally stunning dining experience!